 Hugo has been with Adelaida Cellars for 6+ years now.
 He has been my right-hand-man since I came back to Adelaida as Assistant Winemaker in 2011 and I couldn’t be more appreciative of him.
 As the leader of the production team, Hugo plays a number of vital roles at the winery.
 Among them: Bottling Line Magician, Sanitation Drill Sergeant, Cattle Prod Expert, Forklift King, and Winery Equipment Guru.
 Hugo takes proud ownership of the cellar and commands respect by setting a good example for the crew.
 He’s a task-master, and there’s not a job I can’t trust him with.
 Hugo lives in San Miguel with his lovely wife, Isabel, and three kids plus one more on the way!
 He’s hoping for another boy, but methinks it’s a girl. ;-)

 Next up is David Michael Keith, our Enologist.

 Photo is of David performing a Free SO2 analysis in the lab.

 David is the newest member of the production team.
 I met David while finishing up my degree at CalPoly.
 He originally joined our team for a seasonal Harvest position.
 Forces beyond our control presented a number of challenges for us this past Harvest, and David selflessly volunteered to take a quarter off at CalPoly to work on our team full-time, ensuring a successful vintage.
 For that, I am eternally grateful.
-He is graduating this quarter and will then be joining our team full-time.
+David has since graduated from Cal Poly and become the Enologist at Adelaida.
 I suppose I could call him my “left hand man” because, like Hugo, I count on him for a lot.
 He performs all the lab analysis for our wines—and I mean all of it.
 The lab is now outfitted such that very few samples ever have to be sent to outside chemists.
-David likes his new toys. ;-)

 Zack Vivian, Cellarus Ratus, is next.
 Cute, isn’t he?